 This sample demonstrates how to each single graphical setting affects drawing speed.
 It also rebuilds the scene graph as a single object, multiple objects and hierarchical objects.
 One important feature of this sample is the depth for transparent objects.
 Enabling it, you can get accurate values under mouse cursor even for transparent objects, this affects 3D coordinates extraction and center of rotation determination.

 This sample explains how to simulate a pipe bending machine to reproduce the pipe shape.
 Bending axes are also computed and drawn.

 This sample explains how to animate a group of entities.

 This sample explains how to draw a parametric 3D chair model using Mesh entity.
-It rebuilds the model interactively while changing material, size, etc. The resulting geometry can be exported in STL file format.
+It rebuilds the model interactively while changing material, size, etc. The resulting geometry can be exported in STL or OBJ file format.